Mobile phone addiction problems

 We are also taking unnecessary risks whilst driving and texting.
 Leave those mobile phones alone people!
 So sugary foods and your mobile phone are both highly addictive and habitual and could at some point kill you.
 Think about it: do you really need to watch a sporting event through YikTok or your child’s sports day through a 5-inch screen?

-Try being present in the moment by storing that memory in the old-fashioned way – in your head, instead of on social media #mobilephones #SocialMedia Share on XHow are you dealing with mobile phone addiction…….any tips for a digital detox?
+Try being present in the moment by storing that memory in the old-fashioned way – in your head, instead of on social media #mobile phone #SocialMedia Share on XHow are you dealing with mobile phone addiction…….Take the Digital Detox Challenge: Disconnect to Reconnect

 […] How are the mobile phone machine and human mind interaction affecting you?
 This is the primary step, an example of testing how a digital mindset sets in and alters our thought processes.
 What about nomaphobia and Cell phone addiction? […]